ryan-mcclue/musings/notes.md

 communicating with busy people: https://threadreaderapp.com/thread/1562510420644343810.html

+battery balancing relevent to multiple cells
+TP4056 Lithium Battery Charging Board?

+is distinction between a unicast (device to device), multicast (device to some devices), broadcast (device to all devices) only discernable in packet format, i.e. must be parsed by network card first? are signal strength changed?

 thread local storage could be implemented hyper-threaded cpu?

 memory model: visibility and consistency of changes to data stored in memory